Far-right politics: Malaysia

 Far-right non-governmental organizations have been appropriating human rights language in Malaysia.

 South Korea

 Since the founding of the South Korea in 1948, authoritarian conservative dictatorships such as Syngman Rhee, Park Chung-hee, and Chun Doo-hwan have continued until 1987.

 Yoon Suk Yeol, who was sworn in as South Korea's president from 2022 to 2025, is criticized for far-right political views.

+In the 20th century, right-wing authoritarian regimes such as those of Rhee and Park, combined "pure-blood" ethno-nationalism with state-nationalism.
+While many 21st-century South Korean far-right harbors anti-North Korean sentiments, it tends to prioritize South Korea-centered "state nationalism" (국가주의; 國家主義) over "Korean ethnic nationalism" (민족주의; 民族主義); (Note: Ethnic (minjok) nationalist elements are more prominent in the South Korean nationalist-left combined with anti-imperialism (anti-Japanese sentiment, right of return of the diaspora and policy of reconciliation with North Korea) than in the South Korean far-right.
+Unlike the right-wing ethno-nationalists of the 20th century, modern left-wing minjok nationalists oppose the "pure blood" theory.) however, at the same time, it often exhibits racist or ethnic exclusion attitudes toward Chinese people.
+In South Korean conservative politics, "state nationalism" was partially influenced by Japanese para-fascist kokkashugi (国家主義) before 1945.

 Taiwan (Republic of China)

 Before 1992

 In 1947, the February 28 incident was created by the Kuomintang–led nationalist government.
 In the aftermath of this incident, martial law was enforced in Taiwan from 1949, and the Great Retreat took place the same year.
 Chiang Kai-shek ruled authoritarian conservative, anti-communist and Chinese ultranationalist.
 Until martial law was lifted in 1987, Taiwanese nationalists, leftists and liberals were politically suppressed.